top of page

 Emily Shafer in San Francisco

-Emily Shafer is an MFA Candidate in Creative Writing, Poetry at Brooklyn College and an incoming MFA Candidate in Image Text at Cornell University.
-She is an Adjunct Lecturer for the City University of New York (CUNY) and Poetry Editor-in-Chief for The Brooklyn Review.
-She is the author of the chapbook, it's too early for poetry, from Proper Tales Press, and her work appears in numerous online and in-print magazines.
+Emily Shafer is an MFA Candidate in Image Text at Cornell University, holds an MFA in Creative Writing, Poetry from Brooklyn College, and is an Adjunct Lecturer for the City University of New York (CUNY).
+She is the author of the chapbooks, it's too early for poetry (Proper Tales Press) and I found looking (above/ground press), and work in poets.org, The Brooklyn Review, periodicities, and more.

 Originally a fiction writer, Emily began taking an interest in the poetics of music after high school, prompting her creative switch to poetry.
-She writes experimental poetry and hopes to combine it with her love of film photography, which she has exhibited at the Hamilton Heights Darkroom Spring 2025 Exhibit.
+She writes experimental poetry with a focus on observing external and internal stimuli and hopes to combine it with her love of film photography.

 Aside from writing, she can be found asking to pet people's dogs, watering her plants, or taking and developing film photographs.
 Born and raised in Rochester, N.Y., she lives and works in New York City.